Mohammed-Taysser/lama-server/README.md

 # change directory
 cd lama-server

-# Make it your own
-rm -rf .git && git init && npm init

 # Install dependencies
 npm install
+# Or Using Yarn
+yarn

 # Create .env
 mv .env.example .env

 # Start The Development Server by one of the following
 npm start
+# Or Using Yarn
+yarn start
-# OR
+# OR Direct app.js
-node index.js
+node app.js
 ```

 ## Further reading 📖